Bravura Concert Series at All Saints Catholic Church

 Accompanying the singers was pianist Dr. Frankie Kelly.
 She has worked with orchestras in multiple cities in and out of the United States.
 A beautiful Schimmel Concert Grand Piano was brought into the church furnished by Forshey Piano for this performance.

 Looking forward, more concert series will follow in June, September, October and sometime in November.
 The last date is to be determined later this year.

 Bravura concert series is sponsored by the historic All Saints Catholic Church located in the Heights.
 Bravura presents professional-quality performances and does not charge admission for its concerts, relying solely on the generosity of good-will offerings and the support of its community.”

-During the concert at intermission a basket is passed and people can contribute a little or a lot depending upon their circumstances.
+During the concert at intermission, a basket is passed and people can contribute what they wish.

 The All Saints Catholic Church is a beauty!
-It dates back to the year 1908 when it was first organized and had a visiting pastor.
+It dates back to the year 1908 when it began and it had a visiting pastor.
 This current Gothic-styled church was dedicated in 1928.
 Spectacularly stained glass windows depicting various saints add to the beauty of the church.

-What really sets it apart from many other Catholic churches are the icons up by the main altar.
+What sets it apart from many other Catholic churches are the icons up by the main altar.
 A Franciscan friar by the name of Robert Lentz created them.
 He had studied Byzantine iconography under masters and has created them in a more modern mode to blend the old and the new.
-In addition to the contemporary painting of the Trinity, additional modern day saints are depicted.
+In addition to the contemporary painting of the Trinity, more modern-day saints are also depicted.

 You can see Brother Robert Lentz speak about the icons in the video below.